|Greg, Mikkel, a spiffchorder (on Greg) and the Staples parking lot that made it all possible|

 A chording keyboard or Chorded keyboard is an input device where characters can be typed by pressing multiple keys at the same time.
 A popular design is the 7-key chorder, where one key is used for each of the index finger, middle finger, ring finger and pinky, and 3 keys for the thumb.
 This can be used with either the left or right hand (or a chorder can be used for each hand, increasing typing speed).
 The current incarnation of the SpiffChorder is a 7-key chorder, although because of the easily changeable chord-maps, fewer keys can be used as well.
 The hardware-design has been designed for chords consisting of up to 8 keys, plus 3 additional keys that can be used as modifiers (ctrl, alt, shift).
 This allows substantially different chording ideas to be implemented, such as the Twidlette chordset.

-Both the hardware design and software/firmware for the SpiffChorder is open, and you can make modifications as you see fit.
-The license is based on Objective Development's license, which is now GPL, but with the addition that the hardware is documented and open as well.
+Both the hardware design and software/firmware for the SpiffChorder are open.
+You can make modifications as you see fit.
+The license was based on Objective Development's license and can be found in the 0.98 release.
+With the 0.99 release it was changed to GPLv3.

 The SpiffChorder hardware for the SpiffChorder is very simple, and consists mainly of an ATmega168, a 12MHz crystal, and a few passive components for interfacing with the USB port.
 Apart from this 7 switches are connected, and optionally 3 LEDs for indicating the internal state.
 The SpiffChorder originally used an ATmega8, but due to the limited flash memory in these devices (in particular when also using a boot loader), it was decided to aim for the ATmega168 instead, which is only slightly more expensive, and apart from the extra flash memory also has port-change interrupts, which will be a benefit when implementing pointing device support.